Okune Primary School

 IMPROVING MENSTRUAL HYGIENE STANDARDS

 As girls are often absent from lessons during their periods due to a lack of suitable rooms and hygienic sanitary facilities, a menstrual hygiene building with 4 rooms is being built in addition to the new classroom block.
 The menstrual hygiene building consists of a changing room, a study room (incl. blackboard), a quiet room and a counseling office for a female teacher.
 The rooms are intended specifically for girls and serve as a safe space for them to protect themselves from sexual assault and to break taboos on the topics of menstruation and puberty.
 An incineration plant is also being built near the building so that used sanitary towels can be disposed of appropriately.
-Hygiene articles are also made available on the premises and regularly replenished by a teacher.
+Hygiene articles are also provided on the premises and regularly replenished by a teacher.
 The costs incurred are financed via the school development fees.

 KNOWLEDGE TRANSFER ON MENTAL HEALTH